-The Blue Grass Chemical Agent-Destruction Pilot Plant, or BGCAPP, will safely and efficiently destroy the chemical weapons stockpile currently in storage at the Blue Grass Army Depot.
-A two-step technology, neutralization followed by supercritical water oxidation, will destroy a majority of the chemical weapons.
+The Blue Grass Chemical Agent-Destruction Pilot Plant, or BGCAPP, is safely and efficiently destroying the chemical weapons stockpile currently in storage at the Blue Grass Army Depot.
+A majority of the chemical weapons are being destroyed using neutralization.
 However, the use of an explosive destruction technology (EDT) is necessary to destroy a portion of the inventory of chemical munitions that present a problem to process in the main plant.
 The EDT chosen to augment the main plant is the Static Detonation Chamber (SDC).

-A 2011 X-ray assessment of the Blue Grass chemical weapons stockpile confirmed the solidification of mustard agent in a significant number of 155mm mustard projectiles, rendering them unsuitable for automated processing in the main plant.
-These problematic munitions, together with some 200 mustard projectiles that have leaked in the past and are now overpacked, require a different technological approach for their destruction.
-To resolve this issue, the SDC will be used to destroy all of the approximately 15,000 mustard projectiles, as well as two 3-gallon Department of Transportation bottles containing mustard agent.
+A 2011 X-ray assessment of the chemical weapons stockpile in Kentucky confirmed the solidification of agent in a significant number of 155mm mustard projectiles, rendering them unsuitable for automated processing in the main plant.
+These problematic munitions, together with some 200 mustard projectiles that have leaked in the past and are now overpacked, required a different technological approach for their destruction.
+To resolve this issue, an SDC 1200 is destroying all of the approximately 15,000 mustard projectiles, as well as two 3-gallon Department of Transportation bottles containing mustard agent.

-The SDC will use thermal destruction technology to process the weapons.
-Chemical munitions are placed in a feed tray, conveyed to the top of the SDC vessel and fed into the electrically heated detonation chamber.
-The high heat (approximately 600 degrees Celsius or 1,100 degrees Fahrenheit) detonates the munition, and the chemical agents and energetics are destroyed by thermal decomposition.
-Gases generated as a result of the detonation are treated by an off-gas system that includes a thermal oxidizer, scrubbers and a carbon filter system.
-All waste streams generated at the EDT facility will be screened.
-Scrap metal will be sufficiently decontaminated to be recycled.
+The SDC uses thermal destruction technology to process the weapons.
+Chemical munitions are placed in a feed box, conveyed to the top of the SDC vessel and fed into the electrically heated detonation chamber.
+The high heat (approximately 600 degrees Celsius or 1,100 degrees Fahrenheit) deflagrates or detonates the munition, and the chemical agents and energetics are destroyed by thermal decomposition.
+Gases generated as a result of the detonation are treated by an off-gas treatment system that includes a thermal oxidizer, scrubbers and a carbon filter system.
+All waste streams generated are screened.
+Scrap metal is sufficiently decontaminated to be recycled.